Princess Alexandra, 2nd Duchess of Fife: Marriage and issue

 Prince Arthur of Connaught was the only son of the Duke of Connaught and Strathearn, third son of Queen Victoria and thus a younger brother of her maternal grandfather, King Edward VII.
-As such, Arthur and Alexandra were first cousins once removed.

 After their marriage, Alexandra was referred to as HRH Princess Arthur of Connaught, in accordance with the tradition that a wife normally shares the title and style of her husband.